Finite convergence and minimizer extraction in moment relaxations with correlative sparsity: Introduction

 \subsection{Relation to previous work}

-The sufficient conditions for finite convergence of \cref{e:mom} given in \Cref{thm:FF-POP} are a generalization of \cite[Theorem~3.5]{Nie2024}.
-This is because we do not require the matrix ranks in \cref{e:rank-conditions-ff} to have the same value and we do not impose \cref{e:flat-overlap} for all pairs of intersecting cliques.
-The examples in \cref{ss:ex1,ss:ex-pop} demonstrate why this generalization is necessary in practice.
+The conditions for the finite convergence of \cref{e:mom} in \Cref{thm:FF-POP} generalize those in \cite[Theorem~3.5]{Nie2024}, which restricts the matrix ranks in \cref{e:rank-conditions-ff} to coincide and asks for \cref{e:flat-overlap} to hold for all pairs of intersecting cliques. \Cref{ss:ex1,ss:ex-pop} give two examples demonstrating that dropping these unnecessary requirements is important to detect finite convergence in practice.
 Our result differs also from \cite[Theorem~3.7]{Lasserre2006}, which does not assume \cref{e:rip} but strengthens \cref{e:flat-overlap} by imposing that $\rank\mommat_{\Delta_{i}\cap \Delta_{j}}^{\omega}(\vec{y})=1$ for every pair of intersecting cliques.
 This is a strong restriction because it requires the vectors $\vec{x}_1,\ldots,\vec{x}_r$ to have the same entries in positions indexed by clique intersections.
-On the other hand, we are not aware of weaker alternatives to \cref{e:rip}.
+In our experience, this is rarely true in practice.
+On the other hand, we are not aware of any sufficient conditions that allow for weaker rank conditions without requiring the running intersection property \cref{e:rip}.

-Solutions to the correlatively sparse $K$-moment problem similar to \Cref{thm:FF} can also be found in the literature, although they are often left implicit.
-For example, the proof of \cite[Theorem~3.5]{Nie2024} implies a suboptimal version of \Cref{thm:FF}, which requires the matrix ranks in \cref{e:rank-conditions-ff} to be the same.
-Similarly, Lasserre's proof that \cref{e:mom} converge asymptotically~\cite{Lasserre2006} includes the following solution of the \emph{full} correlatively sparse $K$-moment problem, where the vector $\vec{y} = (y_\alpha)_{\alpha \in \SparseExponents{2\omega}}$ is replaced by an infinite sequence $\vec{y} = (y_\alpha)_{\alpha \in \SparseExponents{\infty}}$ indexed by all correlatively sparse multi-indices.
+To the best of our knowledge, we are also the first to explicitly solve the truncated correlatively sparse $K$-moment problem.
+This is a result of independent interest beyond its role in sparse moment-SOS relaxations.
+In fact, as we now explain, a secondary contribution of our work is to recognize that prior convergence analyses of \cref{e:mom} implicitly rely on results similar to our \Cref{thm:FF}, which however are not stated explicitly.
+For example, \cite[Theorem 3.5]{Nie2024} follows from our \Cref{thm:FF} if one requires the matrix ranks in \cref{e:rank-conditions-ff} to coincide.
+Likewise, Lasserre's proof of the asymptotic convergence of \cref{e:mom}~\cite{Lasserre2006} tacitly uses the following solution to the \emph{full} correlatively sparse $K$-moment problem, where the finite vector $\vec{y} = (y_\alpha)_{\alpha \in \SparseExponents{2\omega}}$ is replaced by the infinite sequence $\vec{y} = (y_\alpha)_{\alpha \in \SparseExponents{\infty}}$.
+(We attribute the statement to Lasserre even though it does not appear in \cite{Lasserre2006} because we conclude it from his arguments.)